Bassem Youssef: Al Bernameg (2011–2014)

 After the success of The B+ Show, Egyptian channel ONTV, owned by Egyptian billionaire Naguib Sawiris, offered Youssef a deal for Al Bernameg (literally,The Program) a news satire show.
-Youssef had planned to move to Cleveland to practice medicine but instead signed his show's contract.
+Youssef had planned to move to Cleveland to practise medicine, but instead signed his show's contract.
 With a budget of roughly half a million dollars, the series made him the first Internet-to-TV conversion in the Middle East.
 The show, which consisted of 104 episodes, premiered during Ramadan 1432 (2011) with Egyptian-American engineer Muhammad Radwan as its first guest.
-In his show, Youssef has parodied such Egyptian celebrities as show host Tawfik Okasha, composer Amr Mostafa, Salafist presidential candidate Hazem Salah Abu Ismail, and Mohamed ElBaradei, former head of the International Atomic Energy Agency and onetime presidential candidate.
+In his show, Youssef parodied such Egyptian celebrities as show host Tawfik Okasha, composer Amr Mostafa, Salafist presidential candidate Hazem Salah Abu Ismail, and Mohamed ElBaradei, former head of the International Atomic Energy Agency and onetime presidential candidate.
 The show became the platform for many writers, artists, and politicians to speak freely about the social and political scene.
 Al-Bernamegs success inspired a number of amateur initiatives on various social media channels, who credit The B+ Show as their inspiration.
 In June 2012, Jon Stewart invited Youssef to The Daily Show for an extended interview, "I do know a little something about the humour business; your show is sharp, you're really good on it, it's smart, it's well executed, I think the world of what you're doing down there", Stewart said to Youssef.

 Tarek ElKazzaz convinced an old friend, Ahmed Abbas, to join QSoft as chief operations officer and Project Director for Al Bernameg.
 The show was renewed for a second season after a contract with a second channel, CBC, which premiered on 23 November 2012.
-The second season consisted of 29 episodes and has recorded one of the highest viewership ratings on both TV and internet with 40 million viewers on TV and more than 184 million combined views for his show on YouTube alone.
+The second season consisted of 29 episodes and recorded one of the highest viewership ratings on both TV and internet with 40 million viewers on TV and more than 184 million combined views for his show on YouTube alone.
 The program, which began with a small group working at home with Youssef, moved from ONTV's smallest studio to Radio Theatre in Cairo's downtown, a theatre redesigned in the likeness of New York's Radio City, making it the first live audience show in Egypt.
-The contents of a typical show's broadcast have evolved, which began with a sarcastic take on current political events, and eventually incorporating the hosting of public figures and stars from various fields, as well as various artists' performances.
+The contents of a typical broadcast evolved from a sarcastic take on current political events into hosting of public figures and stars from various fields, as well as various artists' performances.
 Following the move, Youssef succeeded in increasing the show's worth by eight times in one year.
 The show gained tremendous success through its criticism of former Egyptian President Mohamed Morsi, representing the Muslim Brotherhood.